-This morning, my colleague Dianne Link and I were discussing issues related to mental illness.
+This led my colleague Dianne Link and I to discuss issues related to mental illness.
 We both teach the Challenged by Mental Illness at Work

 Topic Module, and often find ourselves comparing notes about so many beliefs and myths we hear about people living with and challenged by mental illness.